-When the only remaining household member is the live-in aide, the live-in aide is not entitled or eligible for any rental assistance or continued occupancy.
+When the only remaining household member is the live-in aide, the live-in aide is not entitled or eligible for continued occupancy.
 The PHA may not designate the live-in aide as the new head of household or change the relation code on the Form HUD-50058.